George Duffield

-George Duffield also entered the Guinness Book of Records in 1980, for winning 11 consecutive races (and 13 in all) on the brave two-year-old Spindrifter.
+Duffield also entered the Guinness Book of Records in 1980, for winning 11 consecutive races (and 13 in all) on the two-year-old Spindrifter.

 He was awarded the MBE in 2003 for his services to British Horse Racing.

-His autobiography Gentleman George was published in 2002; in it, he admitted punching BHB chairman Peter Savill during a row at Beverley.
+Duffield's autobiography, Gentleman George, was published in 2002; in it, he admitted punching BHB chairman Peter Savill during a row at Beverley.

 In total he rode 2,547 winners placing him at No. 10 in the all-time list in Britain, he twice rode over 100 winners in a season, the first time in 1992, but his best season in terms of winners was in 1993 when he had 116 successes.

 His last winner was in 2004, although he did not announce his retirement until the following year after failing to recover from a shoulder injury.
 He was for many years before his retirement the oldest jockey in Britain, well liked by fellow jockeys, trainers, owners (perhaps excepting Peter Savill) and punters alike.

-He is now assistant trainer to his second wife Ann.
+He is assistant trainer to his second wife Ann.